Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Background

 \subsection{\Acl{em} \acl{sca}}

 \ac{sca} exploits unintentional leakage (e.g., timing~\cite{kocher_sca}, power consumption~\cite{kocher_dpa}, or electromagnetic emissions~\cite{agrawal_em_sca}) from a system to infer sensitive data.
-Due to their accessibility, smart cards and other embedded devices are the most investigated targets for these physical side-channels.
-In the past, more complex devices such as \acp{pc} or smartphones were mostly investigated for logical, i.e. microarchitectural, side-channels such as Spectre~\cite{kocher_spectre}.
+Due to their accessibility, smart cards and other embedded devices are the most investigated targets for these physical side channels.
+In the past, more complex devices such as \acp{pc} or smartphones were mostly investigated for logical, i.e., microarchitectural, side channels such as Spectre~\cite{kocher_spectre}.
 Only recently, the investigation of such devices with regard to \ac{em} \ac{sca} gained attention~\cite{genkin_ecdsa_mobile_nonintrusive,alam_one_and_done,alam_nonce_at_once,belgarric_ecdsa_android,genkin_ecdh_sca_pc}.

-Profiled \ac{sca} is a special case of \ac{sca}, which relies on collecting measurement data from a device similar to the target in order to train an attack model during the profiling phase.
+Profiled \ac{sca} is a special case of \ac{sca}, which relies on collecting measurement data from a device similar or identical to the target in order to train an attack model during the profiling phase.
 The adversary requires access to such a device and the ability to run and monitor the cryptographic operations for profiling.
 In the attack phase, profiled attacks typically require only a small number of traces, making them highly efficient due to the pre-built profiles.